Solo Monk

 Solo Monk (1965) is the fifth studio album Thelonious Monk recorded for Columbia Records, and his eighth overall for that label.
-The album is composed entirely of solo piano work by Monk.
-The Allmusic review by Thom Jurek states "This is perhaps the solo piano record to have by Monk".
+The album is composed of solo piano work by Monk.
+The AllMusic review by Thom Jurek states, "This is perhaps the solo piano record to have by Monk".
 In addition to various vinyl and CD issues, Sony Music Enterprises issued an SACD (SRGS 4520) in Japan.